jdigger/gant-common/README.txt

 project.name=myprojectname
 project.version=######

+If you are doing a multi-project build, then you need to also specify

+integration.repo.dir=/path/to/integration/repository

 Finally, common.gant uses Ivy for dependency management, so an ivy.xml is required.